(Including recommendations for use in hilly Sheffield)

-Our e-bikes are the Mid drive type, and we use them as everyday transport for short, often well-loaded utility journeys to work, the shops, the allotment and for social visits in hilly Sheffield.
+Our current e-bikes are the Mid drive type, and we use them as everyday transport for short, often well-loaded utility journeys to work, the shops, the allotment and for social visits in hilly Sheffield.

 Torque = pulling/accelerating/climbing power, expressed in Newton metres – ‘Nm’.
-Legal 250w e-bike Hub and Crank drive motors can produce varying levels of torque.
+Legal 250w e-bike Hub and Mid drive motors can produce varying levels of torque.
 Hub drives produce around 30 – 60Nm, Crank drives 40Nm up to as much as 100Nm, similar to a Ford Fiesta!
 These levels are set by the manufacturer when the motor is built.

 How Powerful?
 In our experience in hilly Sheffield, a rider using an e-bike for relatively light duties like commuting and is not themselves very heavy will manage most gradients with a bit of effort using a mid drive system delivering a minimum of 40 Nm of assistance.
 A heavier rider, particularly one using the bike’s potential to carry loads, will need a minimum of around 50 Nm.
 If you plan to really load up, tow a trailer, or would just prefer a really relaxed ride where your journey involves proper Sheffield hills, 60Nm upwards will serve you well.

 You will often come across the strong and reliable Bosch range of Mid drive motors in its latest various iterations.
 The basic ‘Active Line’ offers modest power (40Nm) for general duties and leisure in flatter areas, the Active Line+ a bit more oomph (50Nm) for heavier/hillier utility use, and the Performance Line/Performance Line CX (65 and 75 Nm) for heavy duty use/super relaxed riding in and around Sheffield.